UPraggy/FOOD_DEV/Documentation/GRAPHIC_INTERFACE/README.md

 # Objective
-- The objective of this module is to perform the basic operations of adding, selecting, updating and deleting.
-The other functions aim to simplify and improve performance and visualization, trying to avoid repeating lines.
-This section has been split so that it does not have recursion.
+- The objective of this module is to illustrate and describe all the behavior of the interface and its environment variables.
+This section has been divided in a way that facilitates the understanding of the code and interface operation. **Images are for illustrative purposes only and may not be included in the final program.**
+> Note: The code referring to the program that performs the backend functions will not be available on this page, in case you need to redirect the previous pages.

 # GRAPHIC INTERFACE
 - **[Left Menu](#left-menu)**